bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 * To make the VAE fully probabilistic, I used the mixtures of logistics technique described above except with only one logistic distribution.
-* To make things converge consistently, I also had to constrain the `sigma` of the latent variable, as well as the inverse `s` parameter of the logistic distribution.
+* To make things converge consistently, I also had to constrain the standard deviation parameter of the latent variable :math:`z`, as well as the equivalent inverse parameter `s` of the logistic distribution.
 The former used a tanh multiplied by 5, the latter used a sigmoid scaled by 7.
 These are pretty wide ranges for the distributions, which seem to work okay.
 Letting it by any real number, at least in my experience, causes lots